-Parents seeking a place outside the normal age group at transfer from Year 6 to Year 7, or any other time of the school year (in-year transfer) and wish this to continue, should read the guidance regarding out of normal age group admissions in "Hackney Education's Secondary Schools Admission Guide for Parents".
-The booklet is available at www.learningtrust.co.uk .
+Parents seeking a place outside the normal age group at transfer from Year 6 to Year 7, or any other time of the school year (in-year transfer) and wish this to continue, should read the guidance regarding out of normal age group admissions in Hackney Education's Secondary School Transfer Guide available at Hackney Education.
 Please note that such requests will only be agreed in very exceptional circumstances.